rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 ### Quality metrics of stitched reads

-Quality metrics of the 7,384,944 stitched reads can now be determined using FastQC.
+Quality metrics of the stitched reads can now be determined using FastQC.
+In a desktop environment you run FastQC through its graphical user interface (GUI), which is on the sidebar in our virtual box or you can open by typing "fastqc" at the command-line.
+I prefer using the command-line, which I describe below, but you can get the same plots with the GUI.

-This can be done for each sample separately (~3 min on 4 CPUs):
+FastQC can be run for each sample separately (~3 min on 1 CPU):

     mkdir fastqc_out
-    fastqc -t 4 stitched_reads/*.assembled.fastq -o fastqc_out
+    fastqc -t 1 stitched_reads/*.assembled.fastq -o fastqc_out

-Or one quality report can be output for all of the stitched reads:
+Or one quality report can be output for all of the stitched reads (< 1 min on 1 CPU):

     mkdir fastqc_out_combined
-    cat stitched_reads/*.assembled.fastq | fastqc -t 4 stdin -o fastqc_out_combined
+    cat stitched_reads/*.assembled.fastq | fastqc -t 1 stdin -o fastqc_out_combined

     cd fastqc_out_combined

+For clarity you should rename the files when using this approach:

     mv stdin_fastqc.html combined_fastqc.html
     mv stdin_fastqc.zip combined_fastqc.zip

 In the output folder(s) an HTML file is created for each FASTQ file (or 1 file in the case of the combined approach above).
 When you open these HTML files in your browser you can look over a number of quality metrics (a number of the metrics do not give useful results due to the nature of 16S sequencing, read more [here](https://github.com/mlangill/microbiome_helper/wiki/Sequence-QC)).
 The most informative metric for our purposes is the "Per base sequence quality", which shows the Phred quality score distribution along the reads.
 Generally these distributions are skewed lower near the 3' read ends.
 Also, since all reads have the same forward primer sequence there is no variation at the first few positions, as in the below image for all of the stitched FASTQs combined: